Villa Zorayda Museum

 In addition to the magnificent architecture of the building is the collection of antiques and fine art, featuring paintings, seventeenth-century furniture, beautiful hanging brass lamps, oriental rugs, and an Egyptian rug over 2,400 years old that was originally taken from one of the pyramids in Egypt.

 State-of-the-art self-guided audio tours are available throughout the day and are available in English, French, and Spanish.
+Docent-led tours are available by reservation only.
 On-site parking is free while visiting the museum.
-For additional information please call (904)829-9887.
+For additional information, please call (904)829-9887.

 Special Behind the Scene Tours on Tuesdays - June 16 - September 19, 2015